hurshkarkhanis/twitter-project/README.md

 ![rt](graphs/retweet-icon-6.png)

+## Business Application

+Given our current social and political climate, I have noticed that social media companies have been working to [classify and tag posts](https://www.bbc.com/news/technology-52815552) that contain hate speech or misinformation to lightly moderate their content.

-Since I practiced linear regression in my last project, I wanted to try something different this time.
-I decided to use and tune classification models to classify tweets into categories: positive or negative.
+Since I am interested in how text classification works, I decided to run machine learning models to classify tweets into two sentiment categories: positive or negative.

+I can imagine this being useful for companies that are looking to inform their users about the content they see on their site.

 I ran five classification models with SKLearn as well as an LSTM recurrent neural network.

 ## Data Descripton